woaibin/dnspy-llm/llm-chat-feature-logic.md

 - The bottom of `LlmChatWindow.xaml` exposes an advanced filter section:
   - A **Refine** button (`RefineSearchCommand`).
+  - A **Debug mode** checkbox (`IsDebugMode` on the view model):
+    - When enabled, dnSpy sends `DebugMode: true` in the backend request.
+    - The Python backend (`llm_chat_backend.py`) skips Claude/OpenAI and
+      simply echoes the last user message as a single keyword path in `SearchKeywords`, so you can drive searches directly without using LLM tokens.
   - An `Include modules` text box (`IncludedModulesText`) where the user can enter comma-separated substrings; if any are present, only modules whose names contain at least one of these substrings are included in search.